Combobyte/cse15l-lab-reports/lab3.md

     ![Image](imageslab3/make.png)

-    c) We can also see that we are able to copy and run in one step using the command `scp -r markdown-parser ieng6:~/; ssh ieng6 "cd markdown-parser; make test"`.
+    c) We can also see that we are able to copy and run in one step using the command `scp -r markdown-parser ieng6:~/; ssh ieng6 "cd markdown-parser; make test`.
 The image doesn't show the run because of the amount of files being copied, but it did run the test:

     ![Image](imageslab3/copyandrun.png)